Redirects · Explainer

 Why chains and loops happen

-Redirects accumulate over a site's life — every migration, rename, and protocol change adds a rule, and the rules start tripping over each other.
+Redirects accumulate over a site's life, every migration, rename, and protocol change adds a rule, and the rules start tripping over each other.

 No one sets out to build a redirect chain.
 They emerge: you move a page, then move it again a year later, and now the original URL hops twice.
 You add an HTTPS redirect, then a trailing-slash redirect, and a URL passes through both.
-Do this across a site over several years and you get a tangle of multi-hop redirects — and occasionally two rules that point back at each other and form a loop.
-The audit flags both chains and loops because both cost you, in different ways.
+Over a few years you get a tangle of multi-hop redirects, and occasionally two rules that point back at each other and form a loop.
+Here's the difference, and the fix:

 What chains and loops cost you